paulveillard/cybersecurity-iso-21434/README.md

 > OEMs, Tier 1, and Tier 2 suppliers must demonstrate due diligence in handling vehicle development in preventing cyberattacks.
 The goal is to reduce the potential for a successful attack and minimize potential losses by designing security-in from the start.

 ## Why ISO 21434?
+Traditional automotive safety and cybersecurity standards have not adequately addressed increasing threats to cybersecurity for road vehicles.
+This led to OEMs, Tier 1, and Tier 2 suppliers formalizing their own approaches to address cybersecurity.

+ISO 21434 eliminates the need for individual approaches and provides a common framework to tackle cybersecurity for automotive production.
+It defines requirements for cybersecurity processes and develops a common language for understanding software security and cybersecurity risk management.

+In summary, ISO 21434 is intended to accomplish the following:

+    Define a structural process for cybersecurity in design phases.
+    Establish and maintain a consistent framework for cybersecurity globally.
+    Provide a threat-informed approach to guide security controls.
+    Adopt and apply a risk-based approach.
+    Provide guidance for developing a Cybersecurity Management System (CSMS) for vehicles.
+    Identify guidelines for cybersecurity across the vehicle life cycle.
+        Design and engineering
+        Production
+        Operations
+        Maintenance
+        Decommissioning